Saruultugs/ewallet/README.md

   - [ewallet_api](/apps/ewallet_api): Sub-application acting as a gateway to the World Wide Web through HTTP-RPC endpoints.
 These endpoints are used to __interact with the eWallet__.
 Check the [Swagger spec](/apps/ewallet_api/swagger-doc.yaml) for more details.

+  - [admin_panel](/apps/admin_panel): Sub-application containing the front-end that allows provider’s admins such as staff at the headquarter, to perform system-wide actions such as managing tokens, accounts, API keys, users, and balances.

   - [admin_api](/apps/admin_api): Sub-application acting as a gateway to the World Wide Web through HTTP-RPC endpoints.
 These endpoints are used to __manage__ the system.
 Check the [Swagger spec](/apps/admin_api/swagger-doc.yaml) for more details.

   - [ewallet_db](/apps/ewallet_db): Sub-application containing all the database schemas and migrations.